EDUCBA Logo

 Introduction to XML Array

-XML Array has defined as a variable array grouping together the same items in the list and contains one or more child items.
-Arrays being a sequence of elements declared with the same name.
-A multi-dimensional Array is created for a collection of elements.
-The arrays are done by creating functions by pairs.
+XML Array is defined as a variable array grouping the same items in the list and containing one or more child items.
+Arrays are a sequence of elements declared with the same name.
+A multidimensional Array is created for a collection of elements.
+The arrays are done by creating functions in pairs.
 Many elements are collected in each pair.
 DOM creates an XML element array with the parameters attribNamesArray and Values Array.

 Syntax